The secret to getting your baby sleeping through the night is BURPING

 Adequate winding (burping) is one of the most under-appreciated aspects to raising a newborn, which is why 3 entire chapters are devoted to it in the Dr Golly Sleep Program.

-There is no way to stop a baby swallowing air during a feed (aerophagia), and if not burped out (eructated), this causes problems during the current and following feeds.
+Babies are obligate nose breathers – while a strong latch to the breast can minimise the amount of air that gets in – there is no way to stop a baby swallowing air during a feed (aerophagia), and if not burped out (eructated), this causes problems during the current and following feeds.

 1. The reasons why wind gets trapped

 2. How to identify if your baby is uncomfortable due to wind – and most importantly,